 With our significant growth, it was apparent that our existing IT provider did not have the scalability and flexibility to support the organisation and were concerned that they couldn’t handle a substantial increase in contact volume, and support would be compromised as a consequence.
 It was time to transform our IT infrastructure.

 CHP needed a strategic IT partner.
-With no internal IT department, it was important we could rely on a new Managed IT Services provider for both rock solid support, and for strategic guidance and future planning and execution.
+With no internal IT department, it was important we could rely on a new Managed IT Services provider for both rock solid support, and for strategic guidance and future planning and execution they lacked someone who had at least cleared itil 4 foundation.
 Furthermore, CHP occupies serviced offices and we did not want any on-premise infrastructure.
 Everything needed to be in the cloud, and so we needed a partner that could propose a solution, and then implement, support and provide ongoing strategic guidance.

 Following a rigorous tender process on the Technology Services Framework (RM1058), CHP signed a three-year agreement with Littlefish for IT transformation and ongoing management and support of our IT systems, including Service Desk services, Infrastructure Support & Management, Microsoft Azure hosted servers, Microsoft Office365, and selective on-site support.